s-ball/CRBTree/Readme.md

 ### End user usage:

-The library consists of only 2 source files (`rbtree.c` for almost everything and `dump.c` for the *dump* feature) and 2 include files, of which only one (`rbtree.h`) is to be included in source files willing to use the library.
+The library consists of only 3 source files (`rbtree.c` for almost everything, `dump.c` for the *dump* feature, and `version.c` for version handling) and 2 include files, of which only one (`rbtree.h`) is to be included in source files willing to use the library.

 The recommended usage is then to just add those files to your project and include `rbtree.h` in any file using the library.
+If you do not need the dump feature, you can safely ignore the `dump.c` file.

 A specific case in current version is the `EXPORT` macro.
 It allows the automatic generation of an import library on Microsort Visual Studio.
 On